NEW YORK TIMES BESTSELLERS LIST - Santa Barbara News-Press

 The former first lady describes how she balanced work, family and her husband’s political ascent.

-10. “HOW TO BE AN ANTIRACIST” by Ibram X. Kendi (One World).
+12. “HOW TO BE AN ANTIRACIST” by Ibram X. Kendi.
+(One World)

 A primer for creating a more just and equitable society through identifying and opposing racism.